Amazon’s Alexa can now provide expert health advice.

-That’s According to new information released by the government.
+That is According to new information by the government.

-From this week, Amazon’s flagship voice assistant will search the NHS Choices website to provide UK users with a range of health advice.
+From this week, Alexa will search the NHS Choices website for health advice.

-Fletchers Solicitors Medical Negligence Supervisor, Jorel Sanchez believes if used correctly, the technology could be beneficial.
+In response to the news, Medical Negligence Supervisor, Jorel Sanchez believes this may be beneficial.

 We want to empower every patient to take better control of their healthcare.

-But the announcement has drawn vocal criticism from privacy campaigners.
+The announcement has drawn vocal criticism from many privacy campaigners.

-Healthcare is made inaccessible when trust and privacy is stripped away, and that’s what this terrible plan would do.
+Healthcare is made inaccessible when trust and privacy is stripped away.

 It’s a data protection disaster waiting to happen.

-We have to consider that AI has by no means been perfected and it is essentially still a machine that requires a user to give it specific instructions.
+It is still a machine that requires a user to give it specific instructions.

-If a patient presented their symptoms to an Alexa without an examination, how can it then alert the user to the seriousness of their symptoms?
+If a patient presents their symptoms to Alexa without an examination, how can it then alert them to the seriousness of their symptoms?

 This could mean that the patient is unaware of the risk!